 "In my 33 years in the industry, I haven't seen this big of a comeback story," said Berube, pointing to huge demand for coach tours, cruises and all-inclusive vacations to sunshine destinations.
 "Some people are planning well ahead for cruises or bucket-list holidays to Greece, Egypt, Africa; while others are taking advantage of shorter, last-minute getaways to places like Hawaii, the Caribbean, Mexico.
 There's also a renewed interest in the 'on the ground experience', so people are keen on coach tours and using local guides at a destination.

-Checking Canadian government travel advisories is also important and always recommended, Berube says, not only around COVID-19, but also for areas where there's civil unrest.
-Experts remind that no matter where you plan to travel, make sure to check the Travel Advice and Advisories page for your destination twice: once when you are planning your trip, and again shortly before you leave.
+Experts remind that no matter where you plan to travel, make sure to check the government Travel Advice and Advisories page for your destination twice: once when you are planning your trip, and again shortly before you leave.

-"COVID isn't going away, so we need to learn how to live and travel with it; to navigate if/when restrictions happen," she added.
+"COVID isn't going away, so we need to learn how to live and travel with it; to navigate restrictions," she added.
 "Boomers continue to be the largest travel segment, but we see a lot of business with millennials too.
 Our job is to help all travel safely and confidently."